Baipan Bhari Deva: Development

 On 8 March 2023, on the occasion of International Women’s Day, legendary cricketer Sachin Tendulkar took to his social media accounts and shared the poster of the film.
 The film's teaser was released on 28 April 2023.
 Following this the title track was released on 6 June 2023 with the team visiting Mahalakshmi Temple in Mumbai.
-The film's official trailer was launched on 13 June 2023 with the presence of the whole team and veteran actor Ashok Sharaf at Swatantrya Veer Savarkar Auditorium.
+The film's official trailer was launched on 13 June 2023 with the presence of the whole team and veteran actor Ashok Sharaf at Swatantrya Veer Savarkar Auditorium, Dadar, Mumbai.

 Jio Studios announced the film on International Women's Day 2022.
-Madhuri Bhosale of EmVeeBee Media produced the film in association with Bela Shinde and Ajit Bhure.
+Madhuri Bhosale of EmVeeBee Media produced the film.

 Casting

-The story of the film is about six sisters and women's centric, Shinde cast actresses Rohini Hattangadi, Vandana Gupte, Sukanya Mone, Suchitra Bandekar, Deepa Choudhary, Shilpa Navalkar in lead roles.
+The story of the film is about six sisters and is women-centric, Shinde cast actresses Rohini Hattangadi, Vandana Gupte, Sukanya Mone, Suchitra Bandekar, Deepa Choudhary, Shilpa Navalkar in lead roles.

 Filming

 Principal photography had started in February 2020 a month before Lockdown in India, but the shooting was stopped due to the COVID-19 pandemic in Maharashtra.
 According to Kedar Shinde, 80% shooting of the film was completed before the lockdown.
-Madhuri Bhosale confirmed that the shoot resumed in September 2020 under strict Covid protocol.
+Madhuri Bhosale, the film producer confirmed that the shoot resumed in September 2020 under strict Covid protocol.
 Post-production was completed after the lockdown.